 I will share with you some of the highlights and lowlights of that experience.
 I’ll also explore the potential dangers of freezing canned foods and what benefits there might be from doing so.

 Can You Freeze Canned Foods?

 No, Most canned goods aren’t safe to eat after being frozen.
 Some cans with low water content may be safe to eat, but each must be scrupulously checked for damage before consumption (more on this below.)

 While some of the cans I had stashed away survived the freezing experience, others produced some nasty surprises.

 I can safely (or unsafely) say that you should never allow carbonated drinks to freeze unless you enjoy dashing around the room trying to avoid a rocket-like missile that seems intent on knocking you unconscious.

-A frozen can of Spam, on the other hand, is not only quiet and reserved but remains surprisingly tasty after such an ordeal.
-That’s because, although Spam does contain some water, it’s not swimming in liquid in the same way as canned fruit or vegetables.
+On the other hand, a frozen can of Spam remains surprisingly tasty after such an ordeal.
+That’s because, although Spam contains some water, it’s not swimming in liquid like canned fruit or vegetables.

 Read: How long does Spam last

 Can You Freeze Canned Fruit and Vegetables?